 You can start for free or pay premium for even more complex workflows.
 Also, see what you can automate with Zapier and ClickUp.

 AppOptics empowers developers, operations engineers, DevOps practitioners, and IT professionals to better manage, optimize, and troubleshoot the full stack at every layer!

 To do so, it offers broad application performance monitoring (APM) language support with auto-instrumentation, distributed tracing functionality, and a host agent supported by a large open community to enable expanded infrastructure monitoring capabilities and comprehensive visibility through converged dashboards.
 Check it out!

 Called the glue of the internet (I like that!), Integromat is more for the technically minded than Zapier or IFTTT.
-It can handle JSON requests, transactions, and http / soap requests, in addition to connecting your email to a spreadsheet.
+It can handle JSON requests, transactions, and http / soap requests and more actions in addition to connecting your email to a spreadsheet.

 Trust Scribendi with your document editing and proofreading.
 Have your annual reports, whitepapers, e-books, guides, press releases, and more edited to perfection.
 With Scribendi’s elite editorial team, you can avoid embarrassing grammatical and usage errors in your writing.

 Stackify is a much more affordable application performance monitoring software than the other guys out there 🙂